AmandaHarvey2001/CONI_Isotope/README.md

       - This script includes the code for the production of a sample map (Figure 1 in our publication).
 We use a cleaned excel sheet (LocalitiesDataForMap.xlsx) with standardized coordinates.
 For visualization purposes, individual nesting sites within a locality were standardized to minimize plotting noise.
 3. 3_CONIIsotope_StatisticalTestsAndFigure_v3.R
   - Required Data Sheet
+      - CMinorIsotopeData_withCoastlineDistance_v2.xlsx
+      - PRISM_ppt_CalcasieuPar_1940.csv
+      -  PRISM_ppt_CameronCo_1991.csv
+      -  PRISM_ppt_CameronPar_1936_2022.csv
+      -  PRISM_ppt_JeffersonPar_1936_1993.csv
+      -  PRISM_ppt_LafourchePar_1991.csv
-      - CMinorIsotopeData_withCoastlineDistance.xlsx
+      -  PRISM_ppt_OrleansPar_1992.csv
   - Description of Code
-      - This script includes the code for all temporal and spatial analyses of stable isotopes: Linear Regression Models, Akaike Information Scores, and Spearman's Rank Correlation Coefficient tests.
-Further, it includes the code written to produce Figure 2 in our publication.
+      - This script includes the code for all temporal, ecological and spatial analyses of stable isotopes: General Linear Regression Models, Akaike Information Scores, and Spearman's Rank Correlation Coefficient tests.
+Further, it includes the code written to produce all tables and Figures 2, 3, and S1 in our publication.